raspberrypilearning/sonic-pi-lessons/lesson-1/lesson.md

 ## Main Development

-1. Start with all the parts of the Raspberry Pi on a table: keyboard, mouse, speaker, memory card, power supply, monitor, monitor cable and the Raspberry Pi itself.
+1. Start with all the parts of the Raspberry Pi on a table: keyboard, mouse, speaker, memory card, power supply, monitor, monitor cable, and the Raspberry Pi itself.
 Ask the class to name and describe each component as you connect it to the Raspberry Pi in front of the class.
 Finally, plug in the power and watch it boot up.
 An alternative demonstration would be to leave out the memory card and attempt to boot the Pi, which will fail.
 You can then describe the memory card as something that contains instructions to tell the Raspberry Pi how to start.
 The Raspberry Pis should all be booted and sitting on the login prompt waiting for authentication.

 1. Split the class into groups again and give each group a deck of the [computer program cards](files/Lesson-1-computer-program-cards.pdf).
 Ask each group to take out the statement cards and the control card from the deck.
 Then ask each group to form a line and to give each member of the group a statement card after shuffling them.
 The person at the start of the line should be given the control card.
 Explain that the person holding the control card should carry out the instructions on the statement card, and then pass the control card to the next person in the line like a relay baton.
 When the control card has reached the end of the line, they should stop.
 This should be repeated for a number of random orderings, after which the groups could be invited to create their own orderings.
 A helpful analogy might be cooking, where collections of statements are recipes and the control flow is which stage of the recipe you're at.